jeudine/samcomp/README.md

                         UINT1 > UINT2 > ...) as the quality thresholds
                         [60,10,1,0]
     -m STR              Comparison mode [all]
-                        - all: match the primary and the secondary alignments of the tested file with the primary and the secondary of the target file respectively
+                        - all: compare the primary and the secondary alignments of the tested file with the primary and the secondary alignments of the target file respectively
-                        - prim_tgt: match the primary and the secondary alignments of the tested file with the primar aligments of the target file
+                        - prim_tgt: compare the primary and the secondary alignments of the tested file with the primary aligments of the target file
-                        - prim: match the primary alignments of the tested file with the primary aligments of the target file
+                        - prim: compare the primary alignments of the tested file with the primary aligments of the target file
 ```